xfnw/commoned/README.md

 ```sh
 ecl --load build.cl --eval '(quit)'
 ```

+on alpine, attempting to build without ecl-dev and gc-dev installed will result in strange and unintuitive error messages.

 note that the result will be dynamically linked to ecl by default, the `--disable-shared` configure flag when building ecl may change this